 Forbes unveiled their prestigious 30 under 30 2022 list at the start of the year.
 It’s an annual compilation of 600 individuals that have been leaders in their industry.
 It profiles stars in the worlds of sports, entertainment, music, and fashion but also details lesser-known individuals in retail, science, healthcare, and much more.
-Under the Arts & Style section lies 29-year-old Mitch Purgason, a Charlotte clothing designer that has decorated the likes of Mark Cuban, Gary Vaynerchuk, Josh Gordon, George Kittles, and Bubba Wallace.
+Under the Arts & Fashion section lies 29-year-old Mitch Purgason, a Charlotte clothing designer that has decorated the likes of Mark Cuban, Gary Vaynerchuk, Josh Gordon, George Kittles, and Bubba Wallace.
 With one-of-a-kind items that total up to $20,000, we find out what made the “Stitched by Mitch” founder so successful.

 Purgason’s road to widespread recognition is paved with hard work and precise attention to detail.
 He grew up in Greensboro and attended Appalachian State University, where he started his clothing business as an assignment.
 His entrepreneur class required him to start a business, which he started with two fellow business students.
 He decided to build affordable custom suits for college students.
 By taking design classes, researching fabrics, and learning from a professional tailor, Purgason founded Stitched by Mitch.